EUROPEAN CAPITAL OF CULTURE IS ONE OF THE BEST KNOWN AND MOST APPRECIATED ACTIVITiES OF THE EUROPEAN UNION

 The selection of the capital of culture takes place in two stages: the pre-selection and the final selection.

-The pre-selection will be made from among the Estonian cities that apply to be the Capital of Culture in the autumn of 2018, on 24 October.
-The final selection will be completed by the end of 2019.
+The pre-selection was made among the Estonian cities that applied to be the Capital of Culture in the autumn of 2018, on 24 October.
+The final selection will be made by August 28 2019.
 The selection will be made by an independent international expert panel, which will include up to two representatives from Estonia.

 Based on the report of the expert panel, the respective state shall approve the list of cities that have been included in the final round and, if the expert panel so wishes, they may also visit those cities.